Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Eiselcross/Vurmas.md

 **Organizations:** The people of Vurmas are not associated with any organizations beyond the [[Kryn Dynasty]].

 Vurmas is a floating outpost for the [[Kryn Dynasty]] near the north shore of [[Gelier]], and the dynasty keeps Vurmas secret from other factions.
-The Kryn established this base near [[Eiselcross]]'s second-largest island not to find Aeorian items but to make allies of Eiselcross's wildfolk.
+The Kryn established this base near [[Eiselcross]]'s second-largest island not to find [[Aeor|Aeorian]] items but to make allies of Eiselcross's wildfolk.

 [](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/03-20.png)